Advancements

 What are ear seeds?

-Ear seeds are natural or synthetic seeds or very small stickers that a therapist applies to the outer ears to stimulate various pressure points in a practice called auricular point acupressure (APA or ear acupressure).
+Ear seeds are natural or synthetic seeds or very small stickers that an acupuncturist applies to the outer ears to stimulate various pressure points in a practice called auricular point acupressure (APA or ear acupressure).

-“In ancient China, they used mustard seeds or other types of actual seeds,” says Anisha Durve, D.O.M., AP, a doctor of Oriental Medicine and practitioner at the Osher Center for Integrative Health, part of the University of Miami Health System.
+“In ancient China, they used mustard seeds, vaccaria seeds, and other types of actual seeds,” says Anisha Durve, D.O.M., AP, a doctor of Oriental Medicine and acupuncture physician at the Osher Center for Integrative Health, part of the University of Miami Health System.

 How do ear seeds work?